jyousefpour1/challenge/README.md

 ### Volumes can be converted between liters , tablespoons , cubic-inches, cups , cubic-feet and gallons

-### Here's how to use the scirpt to convert temperature:
+### Here's how to use the script to convert temperature:

 ```
 1.python3 challenge.py